ubernostrum/django-contact-form/docs/forms.rst

     of your own views, just do the following:

-    1. When you instantiate the form, pass the current ``HttpRequest`` object to the constructor as the keyword argument ``request``;
-       this is used internally by the base implementation, and also made available so that subclasses can add functionality which relies on inspecting the request (such as spam filtering).
+    1. When you instantiate the form, pass the current ``HttpRequest`` object to the as the keyword argument ``request``; this is used internally by the base implementation, and also made available so that subclasses can add functionality which relies on inspecting the request (such as spam filtering).

     2. To send the message, call the form's ``save`` method, which accepts the keyword argument ``fail_silently`` and defaults it